Does your Chihuahua run away the second you pull out the nail clippers?

 - Put some peanut butter or yogurt on a lickmat to keep your dog distracted

 - Reward with treats more frequently.
-We give our Chihuahua a tiny treat after we trim every nail
+We give our Chihuahua a tiny treat after we trim every nail.
+You can even give them one of these healthy chews to help them decompress after.

 - Invest in high-value treats to really drive home the wow factor for them